zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Symptom:**

 Java z/OS components of Zowe are unable to read certificates from a keyring.
-This problem may appear as an error as in teh following example where Java treats the SAF keyring as a file.
+This problem may appear as an error as in the following example where Java treats the SAF keyring as a file.

 **Example:**
 ```